iogf/eacc/README.md

 well for simple grammars like basic mathematical expressions.

 Characterization plays a basic role in human reasoning. it is necessary to characterize first to reason.
-Knowing a duck is a duck it gives you the opportunity to know when it is with chickens then take some action to avoid issues with mixing those breeds.
+Knowing a duck is a duck it gives you the opportunity to trigger more complex patterns like when the duck is with chickens, wolves etc then taking an action.
-This tool is built strictly on top of that concept in essence.

 The approach of defining types for basic structures of data then matching these against existing rules it automatically handles the powerful recursivity that exists in Backus-Naur notation